nowprovision/webhookproxy/readme.md

 ## Write clients, not servers

-Servers for web hooks often annoy me, you need some compute resources with a routable IP address, and quite often a non self-signed SSL certificate.
+Servers for web hooks (aka postbacks) often annoy me, you need some compute resources with a routable IP address, and quite often a non self-signed SSL certificate.
 For development this is particuarly annoying, and even though services like [localtunnel.me](http://www.localtunnel.me) ease the burden, one still needs to deal with embedding a web server in our applications.